-3. Contributions
+C. Contributions

+Plan members were required to contribute 6.50 percent of their annual covered salary and the City was required to contribute 7.50 percent of pay for Coordinated Plan members in fiscal year 2019.
 Minnesota statutes chapter 353 sets the rates for employer and employee contributions.
 Contribution rates can only be modified by the state legislature.